raganwald/raganwald.github.com/_posts/2018-09-12-y-not-one-more.md

 But we can only type so much of that.
 How do we make it work for an arbitrary number of levels?

-### autovivifying hashes, the classical and functional approaches
+### autovivifying hashes in Javascript, the classical approach

 We've been doing everything in an "OO" style so far, let's take things to their natural OO conclusion: